Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

         <td>gameNotReadyToStart</td>
         <td></td>
         <td>
-            Indicates that the room does not have the required amount of players to begin the game.
+            This indicates that the room does not have the required number of players to begin the game.
         </td>
     </tr>